paddentech/ob-intro/README.md

 - Configure the API key in these files to reflect your OneBalance API key

 - run npm install in the ob-backend directory
-- run pnpm install in the ob-client directory Alternatively, run the setup.sh file in the root directory to run both these commands
+- run npm install in the ob-client directory Alternatively, run the setup.sh file in the root directory to run both these commands